thedevd/interview-experience/README.md

 * How GC works in Java?
 What is small GC and full GC?
 What is young and old generations?
 What is eden and survivour space?
 * What is Synchronization in java and Memory model semantic behind this?
 * What do you mean by Checked/Unchecked Exception in java?
 Why Scala has no concept of Checked Exception?

+This was basically a telephonic round (held around 45 minutes) and the conversation with the Interviewer was very healthy and friedly, but Freaknly speaking, I knew most of the answers but could not be able to explain them with confidence.